AIS Airlines: Overview

 On February 27, 2020, AIS Airlines discontinued the Münster-Osnabrück route to Copenhagen (via Groningen).
+Also the long existing Munster to Stuttgart route ceased to exist post COVID.

 As of October 2021, AIS Airlines only operated the Torsby route to Stockholm Arlanda via Hagfors on behalf of Amapola Flyg.

-In 2023 Amapola Flyg lost these route contracts.
-Instead AIS Airlines won contracts on Denmark routes in 2023.
+In 2023 Amapola Flyg lost these routes.
+Instead AIS Airlines won contracts in Denmark between 2023 until cooperation was ended in September 2025.